signaux-faibles/rsignauxfaibles/datascience_workflow.md

 #### When to use merge VS rebase

 There are 2 ways to update a branch:
-- `git merge` which merge a branch in an other
+- `git merge` which merges a branch into another
-- `git pull --rebase` which takes all commits on a distant branch and add them to the current branch transparently.
+- `git pull --rebase` which takes all commits on a distant branch and adds them to the current branch transparently.
 This means that the git history will always look flat as if no merge ever happened.

 Given our current git flow you should stay away from `git pull --rebase`.
 Note that `git merge` is not always better than `git pull --rebase`, both just have different use.